Ottawa could see 20 to 30 mm of rain by Friday morning

 The record for greatest rainfall at the Ottawa Airport is 14.4 mm, set back in 2005.
 According to the Twitter handle YOW_Weather, Ottawa received 26.4 mm of rain in 1924.

-The forecast calls for rain to begin overnight.
-Amount 5 mm.
-Low 7 C.
+The forecast calls for rain changing to periods of wet snow mixed with rain overnight.
+Snowfall amount 2 cm overnight.
+Low plus 1 C.

-Rain ending overnight Thursday night-Friday morning then cloudy with a chance of showers.
-Amount 5 to 10 mm.
-Low plus 2 C.
+Friday will see periods of wet snow ending in the morning then cloudy with a chance of showers.
+High 11 C.

-The outlook for Friday is cloudy with a 60 per cent chance of showers.
-High 10 C.

 WATER LEVELS EXPECTED TO RISE